Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 The biggest symptom of left neglect after stroke is difficulty noticing things on the left side of the body and environment.
 Here are some examples of what left neglect after stroke may look like:

-- Bumping into objects on the left side of the body
+- Bumping into objects on the left side of the body, and difficulty navigating the environment

 - Eating only the right side of the plate